oddzag/hytale-resources/guides/how-to-nitrado-webserver-query-plugin.md

   }
 }
 ```
+*`192.168.1.10` is just being used as an example, it's the IP of the host that is running the Hytale server.
+Replace it with your server IP*

 Now start the server and you can access the WebServer UI via http://192.168.1.10:5523.
 If you left TLS enabled, you'd simply go to https://192.168.1.10:5523 and just accept the risk of an unrecognized self-signed certificate.
 ```